 The High School is designed with a philosophical shift from the evangelistic focus of elementary and middle school into a rich discipleship emphasis preparing students to deepen their personal relationship with Jesus Christ in preparation for graduation.
 The high school emphasizes college prep, but also offers high school diplomas for professions and jobs requiring specific training.
 Students are challenged to develop and mature in their faith, academics, interpersonal relationships, individual talents, leadership, and service.
-The high school campus is located at 2340 West Ave.
-J-8, in Lancaster.
+The high school campus is located at 44514 20th Street West at City Church in West Lancaster.